epfllibrary/latex-course/_episodes/03-Text.md

 ## Fonts
 We know how to write simple plain text.
-Let's see how we can change the fonts used in LaTeX
+Let's see how we can change the fonts used in LaTeX.

 {% latex filename=03-font-01 %}